SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/managing-device-data.md

 ![Firmware details](/images/users-guide/DeviceManagement/devmgmt-firmware-details.png)

-At the top, the firmware name, a description and optional device type filter(s) are shown.
+At the top, the firmware name, a description, and optional device type filter(s) are shown.
 If a filter is set, the firmware will show up for installation only for devices of that type.
 If no filter is set, it will be available for all devices.

 The list of versions and patches shows the version name and the name of the firmware binary.
 Moreover, the list indicates if a firmware version has patches, which can be viewed by expanding the version entry.
 The versions and patches are ordered by their creation time (descending).